nemo0622/pokeemerald-expansion/Seaglass README.md

 High Priority (Before Release 1.0):
 - Random nicknames option?
 - PLAY THROUGH THE GAME!
 First do my own playthrough and keep a list of bugs on phone, then release a public development build
+- Add some more of Arex's tiles as decorations - farm tiles, etc

 BEFORE PUBLIC RELEASE:
 - Look into submission to Eevee Expo 4